 We are all chasing the glow.
 That inexplicable but unmistakable look of healthy radiance makes Jennifer Lopez appear as if she is always standing in a gentle beam of golden sunlight.
 It is more than good genes, religious exfoliation, hydration and sunscreen.
 If only there were a silver bullet.
 Perhaps there is.
 Could it be glutathione?

-According to a report in Global Market Insights, the glutathione market is poised to rise from over $34 million in 2018 to around $295 million by 2025.
-And in a world abuzz with next big things, glutathione is about to make a leap from the world of medicine to wellness and beauty in a big way.
+According to a report in Global Market Insights, the glutathione market is poised to rise from over $34 million in 2018 to $315 million by 2027.
+And in a world abuzz with the next big things, glutathione is about to make a leap from the world of medicine to wellness and beauty in a big way.

 Glutathione — one of the body’s most important and potent antioxidants — occurs naturally in our bodies and keeps cells healthy by removing free radicals, toxins, and heavy metals.
 It also improves energy production, is a powerful immunity booster, and delays early signs of aging in the skin.
 Crushing free radicals in a single instant, glutathione has superpowers.
 For years, it has been used in the medical world to treat acute illnesses.
 Studies have found that glutathione has a positive impact on the treatment of diseases ranging from cancer and autism to Parkinson’s and liver failure.